Learn something new every day

 The limitations of a conventional GPWS become a far graver problem in a high-speed military aircraft flying at low altitudes.
 If such an aircraft is approaching terrain that presents a collision hazard, such as a hill or mountain, any warning of the aircraft's distance from the ground that doesn't come until the plane is actually over the rising slope will arrive mere fractions of a second before collision.
 Thus, some modern military aircraft, such as the the American F-16 Fighting Falcon, the French Mirage 2000, and the Eurofighter Typhoon, are equipped with a more sophisticated array of equipment that combines the radar altimeter, digital terrain maps, and GPS link used in an EPGWS, with additional data from the aircraft's flight control and inertial navigation systems.
 This allows the aircraft to project its current flight path miles ahead and check it against its elevation maps to give the pilot more advanced warning of possible collisions.

 Nice article.
 It was very helpful.
-I learned a lot about flight safety/collision prevention and this article also triggered my thoughts about a few aspects of human behaviour which can be compared with ground proximity warning system.
+I learned a lot about flight safety/collision prevention and this article also triggered my thoughts about a few aspects of human behavior which can be compared with ground proximity warning system.
 Thanks for the article.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!